datastackacademy/data-engineering-101/README.md

 # Start Here
-Hi!
-Welcome to the Data Engineering 101 Pre-Enrollment course (we'll call it DE101 for short).
+Welcome to the Data Engineering 101 Pre-Enrollment course!
+We'll call it DE101 for short.

 ## Overview